Fluepke/austria-id-research/README.md

 - The *eAusweise* backend API endpoints

 You will need some eIDAS compliant identity token during the process, such as the german national identity card.

+## Handysignatur

+Need a Handysignatur test account?
+[Here](https://www.a-trust.at/testidentitaetenmanagement) you can get a test account on the production infrastructure using an eIDAS identity token (such as the german ID card).
+On an iPhone, I logged into the *Digitales Amt* app using the "EU-Login" and then accessed the test identity management on my phone.